dude22072/PokeStats/README.md

 # PokeStats
-To use the LUA script, make another script that imports the pokestats lua and calls do_pokestats() every frame
+Run the display before running the script inside the emulator.

 Writen using Love2D